canmod/macpan2/README.md

 narrative will provide context on product development themes, their current state, and plans for improvement and implementation.

-### General Dynamic Simulation
+### General Dynamic Simulation with TMB

-One can define a generic set of update steps that are iterated to produce a dynamic simulation.
+One can define a generic set of update steps that are iterated to produce a dynamic simulation model in TMB.

     library(macpan2)
     si = mp_dynamic_model(